 An adult who co-signs for financial liability swears or affirms financial liability for a minor applicant and agrees to be responsible jointly and severally with the minor applicant for all damage that results from operating a motor vehicle.
-The adult who co-signs for financial liability must present a valid form of identification to the BMV while the minor is making application for a learner’s permit or driver’s license.
-If at any time, and for any reason, the adult who co-signs for financial liability wishes to withdraw financial liability for the minor, the adult can file State Form 55834, Written Request to Cancel Financial Liability, which is available on the Indiana BMV’s website.
-A written request to withdraw financial liability will cancel the minor’s learner’s permit or driver’s license [IC 9-24-9-4(b)].
+The adult who co-signs for financial liability must present a valid form of identification, including a U.S. government-issued photo identification card that displays a United States address.
+The BMV does not accept Matricula Consular cards for purposes of financial liability.
+Any form of identity must be a U.S. government-issued identity document.

 Drivers with Disabilities

 If you are at least 18 years of age, disabled, and have successfully completed driver rehabilitation training conducted by a certified driver rehabilitation specialist recognized by the BMV, you may apply for a driver’s license without a learner’s permit on your record or a completed Log of Supervised Driving.